|The 10 largest shareholders as at 31 December 2020||Numbers of shares||Subscription capital/votes, %|

-It is the responsibility of investor to engage with investees and use their leverage to prevent, mitigate, and address adverse impacts.
+It is the responsibility of an investor to engage with investees and use their leverage to prevent, mitigate, and address adverse impacts.
 If the investor lacks sufficient leverage and is unable to increase it and end the adverse impact, the investor should consider ending the relationship.
 Here the severity of the adverse human rights impact must also be considered: the more severe the abuse, the more quickly the enterprise will need to see change before it takes a decision on whether it should end the relationship.
 (UNGP 19).
 The allegations against Lundin Energy concern the worst crimes known to mankind and investor engagement with the company about its legacy has achieved nothing.

 On 12 June 2017, the Office of the High Commissioner on Human Rights published an opinion suggesting that unsuccessful engagement can create a duty to contribute to remedy. `In practice, there is a continuum between ‘contributing to’ and having a ‘direct link’ to an adverse human rights impact: a bank’s involvement with an impact may shift over time, depending on its own actions and omissions.
 For example, if bank identifies or is made aware of an ongoing human rights issue that is directly linked to its operations, products or services through a client relationship, yet over time fails to take reasonable steps to seek to prevent or mitigate the impact—such as bringing up the issue with the client’s leadership or board, persuading other banks to join in raising the issue with the client, making further financing contingent upon correcting the situation, etc.—it could eventually be seen to be facilitating the continuance of the situation and thus be in a situation of ‘contributing.’